George Floyd protests in the Netherlands

-Shortly after protests seeking justice for the murder of George Floyd, an African-American who was killed during a police arrest, began in the United States, people in the Netherlands protested to show solidarity with Americans and to demonstrate against issues with police or racism.
+The murder of George Floyd, a Black American man, by a white police officer, Derek Chauvin, during an arrest in Minneapolis, Minnesota on May 25, 2020, sparked large-scale protests against systemic racism, both in the United States and elsewhere.
+People in the Netherlands protested to show solidarity with Americans and to demonstrate against issues with police or racism.
 Vigils and protests of up to thousands of participants took place nationwide.

 Reactions

 Political

 On 4 June, during a press conference about whether the Dutch could go on foreign holiday that year, Prime Minister Mark Rutte called the murder of George Floyd "unacceptable".
 Rutte also commented on the recent George Floyd protests in the Netherlands, saying that racism is not only an American and that racism in the Netherlands is a "systemic problem".
 He also said to have changed his mind about Zwarte Piet.

 On 25 June, Mark Rutte, together with Deputy Prime Minister Kajsa Ollongren and Minister of Justice and Security Ferdinand Grapperhaus, invited several protesters at the Catshuis to discuss racism in the Netherlands and the recent demonstrations.
 This sparked some criticism, because lead figures of the Dutch antiracist movement, including organisers and spokespeople of organisations such as Black Lives Matter and Kick Out Zwarte Piet, were not invited.
-However, Rutte stated that a follow up conversation with spokespersons and leaders of the movement would be organised in the future.
+However, Rutte stated that a follow-up conversation with spokespersons and leaders of the movement would be organised in the future.
 This happened on 2 September, when representatives of Black Lives Matter and Kick Out Zwarte Piet were invited after all.
 They talked about how combat racism in different areas and how to address to issue of racism in the Netherlands.
 Minister of Social Affairs and Employment Wouter Koolmees joined the conversation as well.
 After the conversation, Rutte said he wants to "take practical steps towards zero racism", especially in the areas of health care, housing, education and employment.
 Rutte also said he wants to talk to more organisations together with the members of his cabinet at the end of the month about sectors where discrimination still causes problems.
 However, there was no third meeting.

 After the two meetings at the Catshuis, Ollongren met with Black Lives Matter activists in Amsterdam-Zuidoost on 9 September to discuss the economic inequality in that area.